Air purifier will help a cough.

 Tips For Using an Air Purifier For Cough

 An air purifier can do so much more to your respiratory system.
 It can promote a clean and healthy environment to fight off a cough.
-To get the best out of an air purifier, here are some pro tips that everyone should follow.
+To get the best out of an air purifier, everyone should follow some pro tips.

 - Replace the filters on time - A dirty filter is useless in dealing with a cough.
 HEPA filter and carbon filter require replacing periodically when it is worn out.
 For those that come with a washable pre-filter, gently vacuum it when it is clogged with dust and hair.